abauville/Sunaba/README.md

 ### Installation on Mac OSX (10.13)###
 To build the code from source a number of packages and softwares are required

-1. clone this git repository
+# clone this git repository #

-1. Xcode
+# Getting command line tools (including GCC) #
-1.1. install Xcode from the AppStore
+1. install Xcode from the AppStore
-1.1. open Xcode, agree to the license
+1. open Xcode, agree to the license
+1. open a terminal
+1. type $ xcode-select --install, then click install when prompted

 1. homebrew